-As reported last year, the PSC retained the National Regulatory Research Institute (NRRI) in May 2011 to review the PSC's organization structure and work flow processes to determine if any additional changes were needed in the telecommunications area.
-NRRI concluded that the structure of the PSC's telecommunications group compares favorably to those in other states.
-In addition, NRRI found that the current size of the telecommunications group is correct, but suggested specific areas where streamlining or cost reduction measures might be implemented.
+The PSC retained the National Regulatory Research Institute (NRRI) in May 2011 to review the PSC's organization structure and work flow processes to determine if any additional changes were needed in the telecommunications area.2 NRRI concluded that the structure of the PSC's telecommunications group compares favorably to those in other states.
+In addition, NRRI made several recommendations for further efficiencies the PSC could implement over time.
+The PSC has fully implemented NRRI's recommendations.